 Number of Enrolled Children

-The number of children enrolled at your centre is a primary pricing factor.
+The number of approved places and actual enrolments at your centre is a primary pricing factor.
 More children means greater liability exposure.
-A centre with 100+ children will pay significantly more than a small home-based service with 10 children.
+A 120-place centre pays significantly more than a small family day care service with 7 children.

 💰